awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

       --source-group $oldSecGroup --protocol -1
       ```

-1. Edit the `aws-auth` configmap to map the new worker node instance role in RBAC\.
+1. Edit the `aws-auth` configmap to map the new node instance role in RBAC\.

    ```
    kubectl edit configmap -n kube-system aws-auth
    ```

-   Add a new `mapRoles` entry for the new worker node group\.
+   Add a new `mapRoles` entry for the new node group\.

    ```
    apiVersion: v1